Ryan McDonagh: New York Rangers (2010–2018)

-On October 6, 2014, McDonagh was named the 27th captain in Rangers history, filling the vacancy left by Ryan Callahan the previous season.
+On October 6, 2014, McDonagh was named the 27th captain in Rangers history, filling the vacancy left by Ryan Callahan the previous season, and the first defenseman since Brian Leetch in 1997 to be named captain.
 Martin St. Louis, Marc Staal, Dan Girardi and Derek Stepan were named his alternates.
 McDonagh became the fourth-youngest Ranger captain and 11th defenseman to hold the honor.
 In his first season as captain, he led his team to the Presidents' Trophy and were ultimately eliminated in the Eastern Conference Finals by the Tampa Bay Lightning in seven games.
 On May 30, 2015, it was revealed that McDonagh had played the final three games of the series with a broken foot.

 McDonagh continued his strong play and leadership into the 2015–16 season, his second as team captain.
 However, during a February 6, 2016, game against the Philadelphia Flyers, McDonagh suffered a concussion after getting punched by Flyers' forward Wayne Simmonds after McDonagh cross-checked Simmonds.
 McDonagh missed eight games as a result, including a February 14 rematch between the two teams, during which Rangers' rookie defenseman Dylan McIlrath fought Simmonds.
 Still feeling the effects of the concussion, McDonagh was scratched for two games of the Rangers first round playoff series against the Pittsburgh Penguins, which the Rangers ultimately lost in five games as the Penguins eventually went on to win the Stanley Cup.